-- Reviewing the policy and procedures annually to ensure that: - Safeguarding underpins and is at the forefront of all school procedures and policies. - The Safeguarding policy itself is fully up-to-date in light of changing regulations or recommended best practice.
+- Reviewing the policy and procedures annually to ensure that: - Safeguarding underpins and is at the forefront of all school procedures and policies

-• Ensuring that any deficiencies or weaknesses in safeguarding and child protection arrangements are remedied without delay.

-• Where there has been a safeguarding concern, the school Governors are required to ensure that the child's wishes have been considered when determining actions taken and services provided.

-• Ensuring that the school contributes to interagency working through effective implementation of the Safeguarding policy and procedures, and good co-operation with local agencies.

-• Ensuring that appropriate on-line monitoring and filtering systems are in place, whilst being mindful that 'over-blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regard to online teaching and safeguarding.
+- The Safeguarding policy itself is fully up-to-date in light of changing regulations or recommended best practice. - Ensuring that any deficiencies or weaknesses in safeguarding and child protection arrangements are remedied without delay. - Where there has been a safeguarding concern, the school Governors are required to ensure that the child's wishes have been considered when determining actions taken and services provided. - Ensuring that the School contributes to interagency working through effective implementation of the Safeguarding policy and procedures, and good co-operation with local agencies. - Ensuring that appropriate online monitoring and filtering systems are in place, whilst being mindful that 'over-blocking' does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.